Commodore Perry and the end of Japan's isolation

 This event signaled the decline of the Tokugawa shogunate, which had governed Japan for more than two and a half centuries.

-The shogunate ended in 1868 after imperialist insurgents overcame its military and reinstated the emperor's authority.
+The shogunate ended in 1868 after forces loyal to the emperor overcame the shogunate's forces and reinstated the emperor's authority.

 The fall of the shogunate and the rise of the Meiji era were influenced by both domestic and international pressures, ushering in a period of modernisation and Westernisation in Japan.